robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

 __ `Listener interface`_

+.. note:: Console loggers should treat the ``result`` objects passed as read-only.
+   Currently live objects are passed so modifications would take effect, but this behaviour may change without notice.

-.. note:: Support for custom console loggers is new in Robot Framework 7.5.
+   Support for custom console loggers is new in Robot Framework 7.5.

 Example
 '''''''